Webull review summary

 Webull's fee structure is truly appealing.
 You can trade US stocks, ETFs and options commission-free.
 The account opening is easy, fully digital, and fast while the trading platforms are easy to use and well-structured.

 Webull has some drawbacks though.
-The product portfolio is quite limited, covering only stocks, ETFs and options.
-You can use only bank transfers for deposits and withdrawals, and wire transfers carry a fee in both directions.
-Phone and email customer support are hard to reach.
+The product portfolio is quite limited, including only stocks, ETFs, options and crypto.
+Bank transfer is the only option for depositsand withdrawals, and wire transfers carry a fee in both directions.
+Customer support is hard to reach opn the phone.

 As the account opening is seamless and Webull offers commission-free stock and ETF trades, feel free to try it.